ritsuke/meatballs.live/README.md

 ## How it works

----

 meatballs was created for the [DEV.to x Redis Hackathon](https://dev.to/devteam/announcing-the-redis-hackathon-on-dev-3248), with three primary design goals:

+1. Learn and utilize as many multi-model capabilities of the Redis Stack as possible
-1. leverage the Redis Stack to consume, process, sift and generate insights from big data
+2. Leverage the Redis Stack to consume, process, sift and generate insights from big data
-2. learn and utilize as many multi-model capabilities of the Redis Stack as possible
-3. combine 1 and 2 to create a fast and compelling user experience for desktop and mobile
+3. Combine 1 and 2 to create a fast and compelling user experience for desktop and mobile

 To meet the challenge, meatballs is three open-source projects: